zerovirus123/DogClassifier/README.md

 <img width="962" alt="screen shot 2019-01-08 at 3 09 57 pm" src="https://user-images.githubusercontent.com/9401015/50815550-7dcac000-1358-11e9-9b87-77f052d7b38c.png">

+Validation cross entropy remains high even after 4000 iterations, suggesting that the model is overfitting.

 # Testing the product

 Most dog breeds within the trained categories can be classified correctly.
-However, some breeds are constantly misclassified, such as the bull terrier.
+However, some breeds are consistently misclassified, such as the bull terrier.